The biodiversity garden in the Padua Botanical GardenUnknown places & works

 Each environment has been recreated to guarantee the best conditions for the plants, taking note of the humidity and the temperature of their place of origin, then simulating the most varied climatic conditions!

-The Botanical Garden can be included in our private tour of Padua...
+The Botanical Garden is included in our original guided visit of Padua historical centre...
 Visiting it in the company of our brilliant guides will make you appreciate this interesting and evocative place even more!

 Mysteries & Legends